 Check the Results

 If live mode is enabled the plots will update immediately when changes are made.
-Otherwise, hit the Solve button on the Modify tab.
+Otherwise, hit the Solve button on the Layout tab.
 Fresh results will be loaded.

 To select different plots toggle between line items on Kinematic tab of the right sidebar.
 Multiple items in some groupings can be selected for direct comparison.
 Hovering over the plot lines will show the information for that dataset.